Amy-Oji/nuban-generator-frontend-app/README.md

 5. The app will send a request to the NUBAN Generator Backend App with the provided bank code and serial number.

-6. If the backend responds with a generated NUBAN, it will be displayed below the "Response" heading.
+6. If the backend responds with a generated NUBAN, it will be displayed below the "Response From NUBAN Generator Backend:" heading.

-7. If there is an error, such as an invalid bank code, the error message will be displayed below the "Response" heading.
+7. If there is an error, such as an invalid bank code, the error message will be displayed below the "Response From NUBAN Generator Backend:" heading.